Communications + Arts

 Because this area of work typically revolves around sending or receiving some type of message, careers in communications often utilize skills in written and verbal communication, analytical thinking, and creative problem-solving.

-Check out the below videos to familiarize yourself with some distinguishing features of communications work, or read Vault’s Communications Industry Overview for more context.
+Check out the below videos to familiarize yourself with some distinguishing features of communications work.

 Learn More